 The main dumps (E-5 and E+5) are located about 300 m downstream of the interaction point (IP).
 Each of them accepts the full power beam (125 GeV, 2.5 MW) of the ILC250 beam.
-The main body of the dump is a water tank of cylindrical shape, 1.8 m diameter, \sim 10 m long, filled with high-pressure (\sim 10 atm for ILC500) water.
+The main body of the dump is a water tank of cylindrical shape, 1.8 m diameter, \sim 10 m length, filled with high-pressure (\sim 10 atm for ILC500) water.
 This is followed by a shield several tens of meter long, designed to absorb muons created in the dump.
-This muon shield can be split into many pieces so that appropriate locations can be chosen to insert the detectors associated with a fixed target experiment.
+This muon shield can be split into many pieces so that appropriate locations can be chosen to insert the detectors for fixed target experiments.
 The accelerator carrying the opposite beam to the IP is running nearby.
-The beam-center distance is 0.014 (crossing angle) \times 300-400 m = 4-6 m.
+The beam-center spacing is 0.014 (crossing angle) \times 300-400 m = 4-6 m.
 This will limit the size of the region available for a fixed target experiment.

 There have already been several proposals to make use of the secondary particles from these dumps.
 Experiments parasitic to the collider experiment are normally expected so that the beams come to the dumps after beam-beam interaction at the IP.
 It may also be possible to plan a dedicated machine time in principle but it is better to use the tune-up dumps (E-4, E+4) unless the full power beam is necessary.
-Also it must be noted that it is almost impossible to make use of the beam between IP and the dump, by either placing a target or by extracting the beam, because of the safety problems.
+Also it is almost impossible to make use of the beam between IP and the dump, by either placing a target or by extracting the beam, because of the safety issue.